ionescu77/encode-club-ai-and-gpt-bootcamp-q3-homework-week1/README.md

 Notice that you will have to provide your own API key to get it work.

-Please, give a ⭐ if you liked this repo!

 ## Python code explained

 The first requirement is the installation of `openai` package.
 The python code has been written in Google Colab, so an exclamation mark is needed to install packages via `pip` command.